 Instructions for use of heaters can be found in each accommodation block or obtained from the Maintenance Team by submitting a ticket.

-xii.
-Universities UK Accommodation Code of Practice
+h) Universities UK Accommodation Code of Practice

-Worcester College manages the College's facilities in accordance with the Universities UK Approved Code of Practice (http://www.thesac.org.uk).
+Worcester College manages the College's facilities in accordance with the Universities UK Approved Code of Practice.
 Details can also be found here.